holos-run/holos/doc/design/v1beta1/rendering.md

 ```

 Every CUE evaluation in a holos process — `BuildInstance` and everything
-above it — serializes on this one mutex.
-Goroutines cannot make CUE
+above it — serializes on this one mutex: goroutines cannot make CUE
 evaluation parallel; only additional processes can, each with its own CUE
 runtime.
-This is the entire reason the compiler pool exists, and why
+This is the entire reason the compiler pool exists.
+A softer
-v1beta1 keeps subprocesses rather than reaching for in-process concurrency.
-A softer second reason: CUE evaluation is memory-hungry
+second reason: CUE evaluation is memory-hungry
 (`internal/platform/platform.go` lines 174–175 limits goroutines "due to
 CUE memory usage concerns"), and a subprocess returns its memory to the
 operating system when it exits.